 Consistent with Public Resources Code Section 21100(b)(2)(A) and the State CEQA Guidelines Section 15126.2(b), the County finds, based on the entire record, that the proposed project would result in significant and unavoidable cumulative impacts to hydrological resources.
-The EIR concluded that the proposed project would contribute considerably to significant and unavoidable cumulative impacts with regard to groundwater supplies in the Baja Subarea of the Mojave Basin.
+The EIR concluded that the proposed project would contribute considerably to significant and unavoidable cumulative impacts in the Baja Subarea of the Mojave Basin.
 No reasonable and feasible mitigation measure(s) exist that would reduce impacts to a level of less than significant.